niall-garden/niall-garden/content/good friday.md

 status: sapling
 draft: false
 ---
 every time the tree surgeons
-chainsaw the year's growth
+chainsaw the plan tree's growth
 back to fingerless knuckles
-at the tip of each bough
+at the tip of each bough,
-of the rows of plane trees

-it always seems to me that they cut back too hard and too severely and every spring, as the blossom vanishes from pavements as mottled as the plane trees' trunks
+it always seems that they cut
+too hard and too severely –⁠
+every spring, as the blossom
+vanishes from pavements

-and magnolias resign themselves into greenness, those thick balled clumps of bark remain boisterous and barren, and I ask what life could re-spark from their dumb fists?
+and magnolias resign themselves
+to greenness, I ask what life

-And of course, at the freying end of spring's long tail, green finds a way our of the knot, in the same way that paganism always finds its way through the cracks of an old time religion.
+could re-spark from these
+clumped, dumb fists?

+Green finds a way
+our of the knot,
+like pagan shoots
+through an old religion

 [[poems]]